10 Wine Country Hotels and Inns in Sonoma Valley

 Fortunately, the valley also includes a delightful array of lodgings, each offering its own unique Wine Country experience.
 Starting in the north end of Sonoma Valley and heading south, here are 10 hotels and inns that provide so much more than just a place to spend the night.

-Discover one of Sonoma County’s best-kept secrets in this lavish 29-room resort and spa along Highway 12 on the southern edge of the small town of Kenwood.
-The handcrafted, Tuscan-style property includes a luxurious spa, multiple pools and hot tubs, and lavish breakfast buffet.
+Discover one of Sonoma County's best-kept secrets in this wonderful 29-room resort and spa along Highway 12 on the southern edge of the small town of Kenwood.
+The handcrafted, Tuscan-style property includes a luxurious spa, multiple pools and hot tubs, and a lavish breakfast buffet.
 Everything is designed for relaxation and retreat, making for perfect romantic getaways.
 Each room is different, yet all are posh palace retreats, with a fireplace sitting area, a castle-like ambience of polished concrete floors and plaster walls set with iron framed windows, and baths that are nearly large enough to live in.
 Recently extensively remodeled, the onsite spa offers personal attention in an exclusive environment with a full array of face and body treatments.

 Kenwood Inn and Spa, 10400 Sonoma Highway 12, Kenwood